Martha Issová

 Martha Issová (also known as Martha Issa; born 22 March 1981) is a Czech film, television and stage actress.

 Biography

-Issová was born in Prague.
-She comes from a family with Syrian roots.
-She is daughter of actress Lenka Termerová and director Moris Issa.
+Issová was born in Prague, into a family with Syrian roots.
+She is the daughter of actress Lenka Termerová and director Moris Issa.
 Her cousin is Klára Issová.
-She studied State Conservatory in Prague.
-She started performing at Prague's Divadlo na Fidlovačce and continued to do so at other Prague theatres.
-Since 2006 she performs at Prague's Dejvice Theatre.
+She studied at the State Conservatory in Prague.
+She started performing at Prague's Divadlo na Fidlovačce and continued performing at other Prague theatres.
+Since 2006 she has been performing at Prague's Dejvice Theatre.

 She has two daughters with her partner David Ondříček.